WinterLab: Developing a low-cost, portable experiment platform to encourage engagement in the electronics lab

 \section{Abstract}

-Encouraging student \edm{engagement is} a key aim in any educational setting\revMD{.
-Allowing} students the freedom to pursue their own methods of solving problems through independent experimentation has been shown to markedly improve this.
-In many contexts, however, allowing students this flexibility in their learning is hampered by constraints of the material itself, such as in the electronics laboratory, where expensive \ed{equipment confines} the learning environment to the laboratory \edm{room.} To address this, we present the development of a low-cost, portable electronics learning platform, the \textit{WinterLab} board and software interface, designed for use in an introductory \ed{science} undergraduate electronics \edm{course.} The platform is comparable or lower in cost than a typical textbook, fits in the palm of the hand, connects to the user's computer via USB, and incorporates all equipment used in \edm{a} typical undergraduate electronics laboratory.
-The \textit{WinterLab} platform was given to \ed{a subset of students} in the 2019 edition of \revMD{an electronics and signal processing second year undergraduate course}, who used it to complete the course's laboratory curriculum.
-Students' reception of the board was positive, and several requested to keep the board beyond the end of the semester for use in personal projects. \revMD{Equipping students with a low-cost test and measurement platform\eddm{, such as the \textit{WinterLab} board,} that can be used at home and kept after the \eddm{end of the} course} represents an accessible \eddm{avenue for improving} \revMD{engagement} in electronics learning at the \ed{science} undergraduate level.
+Encouraging student engagement is a key aim in any educational setting, and allowing students the freedom to pursue their own methods of solving problems through independent experimentation has been shown to markedly improve this.
+In many contexts, however, allowing students this flexibility in their learning is hampered by constraints of the material itself, such as in the electronics laboratory, where expensive and bulky equipment confines the learning environment to the laboratory room.
+Finding ourselves in the position of teaching one such laboratory course at the undergraduate level, we sought to encourage students to learn through independent investigation and the pursuit of personal projects, by providing a more flexible and inquiry-based learning environment and allowing them to take their measurement equipment – and their learning – beyond the laboratory itself.
+We present this project as a case of design both for and by students, with the lead designer undertaking the project after attending the course in question, and pursuing its development as a foundational step in their graduate career.
+We discuss the challenges and opportunities we encountered over the course of the design and development process, and the eventual key output of the project: a portable, low-cost, integrated electronics experimentation platform called the \Winterlab board.